Treebate Terms and Conditions

 Claiming the rebate

-• As claims are processed on a first-in-first-served basis until available rebates are claimed, it is advisable you complete and submit your claim as quickly as possible after you have purchased and planted your tree.
+• As claims are processed on a first-in-first-served basis until available rebates are claimed, it is advisable you complete and submit your claim as quickly as possible after you have purchased and planted your tree/s.
 It is also advisable that you retain your tax invoice until you receive the approved rebate email.

 • Tax invoices dated prior to 9.00am Monday 28 July 2025 will not be accepted.

-• An itemised tax invoice must be obtained to make a claim.
-The itemised tax invoice must include the business trading name and Australian Business Number (ABN) of the commercial nursery or retailer, total value (including GST), purchase date and itemised tree purchased.
+• A single itemised tax invoice from a commercial nursery or retailer must be obtained to make a claim.
+The itemised tax invoice must include the business trading name and Australian Business Number (ABN) of the commercial nursery or retailer, total value (including GST), purchase date and itemised tree/s purchased, including the trees’ scientific or common name.

 • It is your obligation to obtain the correct tax invoice from the commercial nursery or retailer to submit an eligible claim.
 Substitutions such as EFTPOS receipts and screenshots of bank transactions are not eligible and should not be included when submitting a claim.